-When you use glazing like Solexx, poly carbonate, plastic greenhouse film or fiberglass it diffused light.
+When you use glazing like Solexx, polycarbonate, plastic greenhouse film or fiberglass it diffused light.
 We will not use glass on the top of the south wall or roof because during summer the sun would be coming straight down through there.
 But if you do not diffuse and scatter the light it will get too much heat in the greenhouse.
-Diffuse light means there are no shadows, and will penetrates to the back wall.
+Diffuse light means there are no shadows and will penetrate to the back wall.

 Water is four times more efficient than earth or any other thermal mass.
 Using water is a perfectly available item and it is actually quite sustainable because you only fill the water containers once for the life of that container.”

-It is recommend using 2 to 5 gallons of water per square-foot of glazing, typically stored in milk jugs or 55-gallon plastic black barrels.
+It is recommended using 2 to 5 gallons of water per-square-foot of glazing, typically stored in milk jugs or 55-gallon plastic black barrels.
 If you want it to run cool in the winter and warm in summer – meaning grow some tomatoes in the summer and grow all some greens and broccoli and all that good stuff that we love in winter – then 2 gallons is enough.
-But if you want to stabilize the heat and cold, then go 5-plus gallons per square-foot of glazing.
+But if you want to stabilize the heat and cold, then go 5-plus gallons per-square-foot of glazing.